 There are also legal reasons for which wind will advance even more in future.
 Ember writes, “The German government has declared renewables to be in the overriding public interest, a privileged legal status which unlocks faster permitting and simplified procedures.
 Furthermore, German states are now required to allocate around 2% of their land for wind turbines.”

 Ember doesn’t say so, but battery capacity is also rapidly increasing in Germany, where battery storage reached 9.9 gigawatts so far in 2024.
 Reuters reports that grid battery capacity in the country is up by 1/3 in 2024, an incredible advance.
-In the next two years, through the end of 2026, battery storage in Germany is set to increase five-gold, according to Clean Energy Wire.
+In the next two years, through the end of 2026, battery storage in Germany is set to increase five-fold, according to Clean Energy Wire.
 Battery storage allows solar energy to be captured during daylight and released at night.

 CEW adds that “more than 80 percent of smaller photovoltaic rooftop systems are already being installed in combination with battery storage systems.”
 That combination is not nearly as common in the United States, but it should be.